ardamavi/ardamavi.music/index.md

 ## Connect

-My personal e-mail address: ardamavi2 [at] gmail.com

 <br/>

 ## Stay Connected

+My personal e-mail address: ardamavi2 [at] gmail.com<br/>

-I’ve stepped away from all social media to build a more genuine connection with my listeners.<br/>
+I’ve stepped away from all social media.<br/>
+I want to connect with my listeners in a more genuine way.<br/>
 Join my e-mail list to receive updates: <a href="https://ardamavirocks.kit.com" target="_blank">Subscribe</a>

 <br/>